refractionPOINT/lce_doc/docs/dr.md

 This rule will detect and respond to requests to `[example.com](http://example.com)` within 100ms of the `DNS_REQUEST` event occurring.
 It uses the `is` operator to assess if the given `value` can be found inside the `event` at the given `path`.

 > Just want pure examples?
-Check out the Examples doc page.
+Check out the TODO Examples doc page.

 ## Detection